alexmilowski/k8s-s3-spark/README.md

 (e.g., YARN or a standalone cluster).
 This is essentially because of the way that Spark uses ports for talking to workers (i.e., picking random ports) is problematic for Kubernetes.
-You can make it work but it requires managing a layer of networking K8S will not do for you and this really defeats the purpose of using K8S in the first place.
+You can make it work but it requires managing a layer of networking, possibly outside of K8S, and that really defeats the purpose of using K8S in the first place.

 ### Hadoop Version

 You must use Hadoop version 2.8.0 or later for the AWS S3 library support to work properly.
-Various dependencies on jar files in the 2.8.0 distribution were introduced in the S3 integration.
+Various dependencies on jar files in the 2.8.0 distribution were introduced via the libraries that support S3 access.
 If you need to use a Hadoop version before 2.8.0, you are likely unable to access S3 resources via urls within Spark computations.

 The good news here is that if you are only going to access data from S3, then the version of Hadoop doesn't really matter (except possibly to your code).
 It